seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **BELARIUS**
 A goodly day not to keep house, with such
-Whose roof’s as low as ours!
+Whose roof's as low as ours!
 Stoop, boys; this gate
 Instructs you how to adore the heavens and bows you
-To a morning’s holy office: the gates of monarchs
+To a morning's holy office: the gates of monarchs
-Are arch’d so high that giants may jet through
+Are arch'd so high that giants may jet through
 And keep their impious turbans on, without
 Good morrow to the sun.
 Hail, thou fair heaven!
-We house i’ the rock, yet use thee not so hardly
+We house i' the rock, yet use thee not so hardly
 As prouder livers do.

 **GUIDERIUS**